StatCan/cloud-native-platform/content/en/blog/articles/2020-year-in-review.md

 1. Production
 1. Management: Used for Horizontal Services
 1. Innovation: Used for the rapid prototyping (in days and not months) and evaluation of workloads
-1. DAaaS: Used for data science related workloads
+1. DAS: Used for data science related workloads

 We have also experimented running our platform on multiple clouds, including AWS and IBM Cloud.